macanMehri/ecommerce/README.md

 - Add, edit, or delete a category.
 - Have a control panel for ease of use.
 - Assign picture to products or delete them.
+- Able to answer users sent messages.

+Website
+- Connect a user to an admin.
+- Calculate the total spent money in this website in the current year.
+- Calculate the number of products that has been bought in this website in the current year.
+- Unable users to send multiple messages in a row.
+- Unable users to send multiple pictures for a product.
+- Unable users to add multiple reviews for a product.

 ## Tech Stack

 **Client:** HTML, CSS, JS